CryptologyExchange/api/README.md

 | `get_order_books`|optional flags which ask the server to send user order books (default: false)|

-### Server responds with the following format:
+### Server responds in the following format:

-> Example of server respond:
+> Example of server response:

 ```json
 {